Nikolay-Lysenko/readingbricks/README.md

 When working on a pull request, keep in mind internal structure of the project.
 It is assumed that there are three types of files:
 * Notes written by humans.
 All of them must be inside `readingbricks/notes` directory in `ipynb` format;
 * Automatically created files.
-They never should be updated manually and all of them are in `.gitignore`;
+They never should be updated manually and most of them are in `.gitignore`;
 * Infrastructure code.
 It can be stored inside these directories:
     - `readingbricks/infrastructure/jupyter` (Jupyter-based interface),
     - `readingbricks/infrastructure/flask` (Flask-based interface),